The Trail: Section 13. River Ouse to Bootham Bar + St Mary’s Abbey walls

 The stone vaulted undercroft of St Leonard’s, and buildings that were where the lawn is now, were probably used for tending the sick –though the hospital was more involved in providing a home and food for the elderly and poor.
 Augustinian canons [and women also following the Augustinian rule] worked and lived here throughout the Middle Ages till this religious house was destroyed around 1540 [for more details of this destruction see “off-trail extras: 3.
 St Mary’s ruins”].

 If you walk back towards the Multangular Tower and turn right just before the steps then you will be walking along the inside of the Roman fort wall, the wall that turned a 90 degree angle at the tower.
 The Roman wall here was under the medieval ramparts till archaeologists excavated them; it is thought that similar walls are under the next 800 metres of ramparts [they are exposed again in part1 of the east corner of the trail].
 At the end of this section of Roman wall you come to a small, roughly built tower –this is a mystery called “the Anglian Tower”, Anglians have left us very little building and it is now thought that this is late Roman work, in either case it is probably from a time when the fort walls were beginning to weaken and fall and someone built this rough extra tower with new stone from the hills north of York, rather than robbing old walls or using the main Roman quarries near Tadcaster, west of York.
 It was the accidental discovery of this tower which led to the excavation of this bit of the ramparts [excavations which led to the death of an archaeologist when his trench collapsed on him].
 Beyond the little tower archaeologists have left us a labelled impression of how the ramparts under York’s medieval walls were built up over the centuries.
-It may help you to understand the confusion of walls here if you realise that you have walked up the rough side of the Roman wall [the side the Romans piled an earth bank against, its other side is one faced with neatly squared “saxa quadrata”]; as you walked, on the other side of you were walls that probably belonged to St. Leonard’s Hospital; the walls of rounded cobbles were built recently to keep you safe in the excavations eg. to hold up the medieval city walls which stand tall here but without any proper wall-walk along them.
-The rougher old walls here are usually full of wildflowers during the summer.
+It may help you to understand the confusion of walls here if you realise that you have walked up the rough side of the Roman wall [the side the Romans piled an earth bank against, its other side is one faced with neatly finished “saxa quadrata” –you can even find some long stones divided into two by a fake vertical joint]; as you walked, on the other side of you were walls that probably belonged to St. Leonard’s Hospital; the walls of rounded cobbles were built recently to keep you safe in the excavations eg. to hold up the medieval city walls which stand tall here but without any proper wall-walk along them.
+The rougher old walls here have been full of wildflowers during the summer, now CYC is experimenting with a ‘soft capping’ of turf.

-The 80 metre walk to this café is so attractive you might wish to take it even if the café is not open.
-King’s Manor university café is cheap, good and often quiet but usually it is not open at weekends or after about 3.00 [3.30 in term time]; it often has a board out at the manor’s gates in the square at the end of the trail to give its opening times.
+The 80 metre walk to this University of York café was so attractive you might wish to take it even though the café has now closed and we are not sure where or if it will reopen.
+There will probably be a board out at the manor’s gates in the square at the end of the trail to give its opening times if it opens.

 To take this walk go through the gate, the lowest part of the building in front of you is the oldest in the very complicated complex of buildings; the building to your right is the newest you’ll see, it is an early 20th century building successfully designed to fit with the rest.
 The doorway in front of you had its splendid royal coat of arms added by Charles I who was here just before civil war broke out in the 1640s.
 You’ll notice that Charles was very proud of the fact that his father and he were the first to be kings of England and Scotland, the Scots thistle and English rose are affectionately intertwined in this carving.
 His Lord President of the Council of the North, lived here for a while and has his coat of arms carved in the equivalent place in the building that faces you when you go under the royal court of arms and through to the courtyard behind [for more about this Lord President see “South Corner, part1: stories: Plague”].